Add new 3805 board

 Z:NOVTSDxxon ACNET, the LED Red "OVL" light is flashing on the board Adrressed as "9", being currently read = Yellow Light ON.

-#3 Updated by Richard Neswold 3 months ago
+#3 Updated by Richard Neswold almost 2 years ago

 On June 27, Peter further added: